Get

 Height: 27.5+ inches

 The Mastiff is an ancient breed from England, and they were established before Roman forces landed on the island.
-The large, powerful breed became a Coliseum battler, as the Romans took particular interest in the dog and shipped many back to Italy.
+The large, powerful breed was used by the Romans in arenas and military contexts as they took particular interest in the dog and shipped many back to Italy.
 In the Middle Ages, the modern breed came into shape as a fearless hunter, war dog, and guardian.

 Their protective manner is as strong as ever in today’s Mastiffs.
-They’re affectionate and easy-going with family, and they stay watchful and ready to respond if they notice even the slightest threat.
+They’re affectionate and easy-going with family, and they stay watchful and ready to respond if they notice a threat.

 11. French Bulldog